informatici/isa/README.md

 I.S.A.
 I Speak Again
 =========

-Voice Synthesis for reading news to blind people
+I.S.A.
+I Speak Again by Informatici Senza Frontiere, is a virtual keyboard for speech and mobility impaired people